 2. Never stop querying.
 Now, by that, I don't mean query continuously.
 What I mean is that even the best authors and illustrators get rejected.
 So don't let rejection demoralize you.
 Keep in mind that the publishing world is, in one sense, like dating.
 What appeals to one person doesn't work for another.
 Just as you don't stop dating because someone says "no", you don't stop querying because an editor or agent says "no".
 Remember, J.K.
 Rowling's Harry Potter was repeatedly rejected.
 That's like someone turning down a date from George Clooney or Angelina Jolie!
 The only way you can be stopped is if you give up.
 Keep on writing/illustrating and keep on querying!

 Q. What are you excited about right now?

 That's easy!
 My picture book, Monster Goose Nursery Rhymes, came out in February from Pelican.
 It's exactly what it sounds like - fractured nursery rhymes with human characters replaced by monsters.
 The artwork by Abigail Larson is stunning.
 And the book has garnered some lovely praise from kidlit luminaries like Drew Daywalt, Molly Idle, and Dan Yaccarino.

-For more tips and interviews, see my Inkygirl Interview Archives.
+For more interviews, see my Inkygirl Interview Archive.